SWJTU-math/Automated_Theorem_Generator/README.md

   - Lambda abstraction `^` is not generated automatically.
   - Function-type arguments such as `(int > int)` are not generated automatically.
 - **THF Mode Rules**
-  - THF input is intended to be read under standard Henkin semantics.
+  - THF input is intended to be read Henkin and Kripke semantics.
   - Type declarations should be placed before the formulas that use the declared symbols.
   - Variable names in formulas should start with uppercase letters.
   - Constant, function, and predicate names should start with lowercase letters.